 Design considerations.
 Currently, each browser user has to install our extension.
 However, the same functionality could be offloaded to a single processing unit similar to a proxy, which can handle the filtering for all machines in a network.
-This deployment model might be more appropriate in certain environments, such as in enterprises.
+This deployment model might be more appropriate in certain environments, such as in an enterprise setting.